rille111/Samples.MassTransitOnAzure.RequestReply/readme.md

 In this scenario, the Sender must have its bus started in order to get a temporary unique queue, where the responses are sent to after sending a command or query.
 The queue where Requests are sent to, is either a string or the name of the actual request type, eg. `serverbarscommand` if you use our code.

 h2.
+Sagas

+Starting the bus is not required, unless you want to receive stuff from the Saga.
+(Replies for example)

+**When** working in a saga, the saga should have its own queue (endpoint), configured by a string or the saga type GetEndpoint<SagaName>
+**Then** you can send to this endpoint
+**And** you must receive from this endpoint

+h2.
 Fails, exceptions and dead letters